Purpello/RepData_PeerAssessment1/PA1_template.md

   as.integer(stepsSummary[5])  #3rdQuartile
   )

-#We assign names to the array we just created.
+#We assign names to the array I just created.
 names(DailySteps)<-c("Mean", "Median", "Minimum", "Maximum", "1Q", "3Q")
-#Make it a data frame so it prints vertically, and maybe we can do more with it later.
+#Make it a data frame so it prints vertically, and maybe I can do more with it later.
 DailySteps<-as.data.frame(DailySteps)

 DailySteps